ScienceParkStudyGroup/microbiome-lesson/_episodes/03-alpha-diversity.md

 {: .challenge}

 > ## Exercise
->  test the effect of the harvesting site, the harvesting date and their interactions for the others alpha-diversity indices.
+>  Test the effect of the harvesting site, the harvesting date and their interactions for the others alpha-diversity indices.
 Do the post-hoc test when it is necessary and interpret the results.
 > > ## Solution
 > {: .solution}
 {: .challenge}